-We are independent of the Entity in accordance with the ethical requirements of Professional and Ethical Standard 1 (Revised) Code of Ethics for Assurance Practitioners issued by the New Zealand Auditing and Assurance Standards Board (the Code) that are relevant to our audit of the financial statements, and we have fulfilled our other ethical responsibilities in accordance with the Code.
+We are independent of the Entity in accordance with Professional and Ethical Standard 1 International Code of Ethics for Assurance Practitioners (including International Independence Standards) (New Zealand) issued by the New Zealand Auditing and Assurance Standards Board and the International Ethics Standards Board for Accountants' International Code of Ethics for Professional Accountants (including International Independence Standards)(IESBA Code), and we have fulfilled our other ethical responsibilities in accordance with these requirements and the IESBA Code.

-Other than in our capacity as auditor and the provision of assurance services relating to the solvency return, we have no relationship with or interests in the Entity.
+Other than in our capacity as independent auditor and the provision of assurance services relating to the solvency return, we have no relationship with or interests in ACS (NZ) Limited or any of its subsidiaries, except that partners and employees of our firm deal with ACS (NZ) Limited on normal terms within the ordinary course of trading activities of the business of ACS (NZ) Limited.
 These services have not impaired our independence as auditor of the Entity.